uonyekwuluje/uonyekwuluje.github.io/about.markdown

    </div>

    <p class="aboutmeparagraphsetting">
    Hi, My name is Uchechukwu Onyekwuluje.
 I am a Site Reliability Engineer.
 I have worked in various capacities ranging from Systems Administration, Systems Engineering, DevOps, and Software Engineering.
 I love building tools to automate on-prem and cloud infrastructure in AWS, GCP, Azure.
-Researching open source tools and using my findings to solve complex problems or improve existing system is something I love to do.
+Researching open source tools and using my findings to solve complex problems or improve existing systems is something I love to do.
    </p>

    <p class="aboutmeparagraphsetting">